 Disputes arising out of share sale agreements concerning enterprises engaged in, amongst other things, gas exploration, dairy and agricultural business, electricity grid construction and maintenance, and the manufacture of medical instruments; and over whether one party had fraudulently induced another into jointly acquiring a failed investment.

 Disputes arising out of the international sale and purchase of goods, including aluminium, bitumen, steel and heavy machinery.

-Disputes over loans and facility agreements, and over whether commission was payable under an airline ticketing agreement.
+Disputes over loans and facility agreements, ISDA agreements, and over whether commission was payable under airline ticketing agreements.

 Disputes in the telecommunications industry.

-Construction industry disputes arising out of the renovation of a power station in Eastern Europe (including whether certain provisions constituted an unenforceable penalty), out of a major road construction project in South Asia, and out of shipbuilding contracts with an Asian yard (including the question whether a party had withdrawn from an illegal contract in sufficient time to recover payments already made).
+Construction industry disputes arising out of the construction of a nuclear power station in East Asia, the renovation of a power station in Eastern Europe (including whether certain provisions constituted an unenforceable penalty), out of a major road construction project in South Asia, and out of shipbuilding contracts with an Asian yard (including the question whether a party had withdrawn from an illegal contract in sufficient time to recover payments already made).

 Disputes in the hotel management industry.

 Disputes as to what constitutes a sufficient “investment” for the purpose of a bilateral investment treaty between Kazakhstan and the Netherlands (ICSID Case No. ARB/09/8).

 Ian has also determined numerous commercial contractual disputes acting as an expert.

 His extensive experience of dealing with major disputes includes: